 Shiny Object Syndrome – Social Selling, Inbound Marketing, BNI, Toastmasters, Google Ad Words, Chambers, Billboards, Radio Jingles, SEO Ranking, OH MY!
 Have you tried every type of networking group, sponsorship, advertising or marketing vehicle?
 Chances are none of them worked very well for very long – especially if you jump from one to another without long tail strategies for nurturing, relationship building, and follow up.
 Advertising and marketing channels are less and less effective as we are bombarded with THOUSANDS of messages every day.
 Jumping from one method to another is NOT effective and a big waste of time and resources.
 Advertising and promotion are not effective if they don’t have a sales strategy behind them, closing the loop with customers with consistent communication, authentic messages, and true delivery.
 Too busy to develop that strategy, many people jump to something new & shiny as a Hail Mary to pull them out of their spiral.

-Crisis Mode – Substituting Priorities with constant Emergencies is not only dangerous to the future of your business but operating in a state of stress and urgency is killing your employees, lowering morale and bleeding out into your customer messages and experiences.
+Crisis Mode – Substituting Priorities with constant Emergencies is not only dangerous to the future of your business but operating in a state of stress and urgency is killing your employees, lowering morale, and bleeding out into your customer messages and experiences.
 Desperation is a stinky cologne.
 It’s contagious and like a snowball, rolls downhill picking up more mass and speed.
-Sure, there are problems, customers can be upset and unexpected setbacks happen in business, but calling emergencies meetings, lighting up vendors or employees with phone calls and obsessing over problems takes tremendous focus away from customers, building loyalty, growing new business and all the positive activities necessary to move business forward.
-Crisis can become your crutch and when you’re always in triage mode – trying to stop bleeding, long-term health and success always takes a back seat.
+Sure, there are problems, customers can be upset and unexpected setbacks happen in business, but calling emergencies meetings, lighting up vendors or employees with phone calls, and obsessing over problems takes tremendous focus away from customers, building loyalty, growing new business and all the positive activities necessary to move the business forward.
+Crisis can become your crutch and when you’re always in triage mode – trying to stop bleeding, long-term health and success always take a back seat.

 Do these scenarios hit close to home?
 Are your arms tired from pounding away with that puffy hammer?
 Are you getting whiplash from snapping your head in different directions?
 Is team morale or hope at an all-time low?